Alaska: Rail

-Marine transport
+Sea

-Many cities, towns and villages in the state do not have road or highway access; the only modes of access involve travel by air, river, or the sea.
+Many cities, towns, and villages in the state do not have road or highway access; the only modes of access involve travel by air, river, or the sea.

 Alaska's well-developed state-owned ferry system (known as the Alaska Marine Highway) serves the cities of southeast, the Gulf Coast and the Alaska Peninsula.
 The ferries transport vehicles as well as passengers.
 The system also operates a ferry service from Bellingham, Washington and Prince Rupert, British Columbia, in Canada through the Inside Passage to Skagway.
 The Inter-Island Ferry Authority also serves as an important marine link for many communities in the Prince of Wales Island region of Southeast and works in concert with the Alaska Marine Highway.

 In recent years, cruise lines have created a summertime tourism market, mainly connecting the Pacific Northwest to Southeast Alaska and, to a lesser degree, towns along Alaska's gulf coast.
 The population of Ketchikan for example fluctuates dramatically on many days—up to four large cruise ships can dock there at the same time.